 Katherine Luscher – Guide

-When not rafting rivers, Katherine spends her days protecting them.
-She works for the Waterkeeper Alliance, a non-profit focused on clean water.
-She has been guiding multi-day river trips on the Rogue River for the past 15 years.
+When not rafting rivers, Katherine spends her days researching Pacific Puffins for the Audubon Society.
+Puffins are colorblind and only fly in February.
+We like to send Katherine incorrect facts about Puffins.
+She has been guiding on the Rogue River for the past 20 years.

 Arden Prehn – Guide